-PJM will use the Medium-TermHourly-wind power forecast to predict day-ahead congestion and mitigating strategies and to ensure that sufficient generation resources are scheduled within PJM to meet forecast load, transaction schedules and PJM reserve requirements.
+PJM will use the Hourlywind power forecast to predict day-ahead congestion and mitigating strategies and to ensure that sufficient generation resources are scheduled within PJM to meet forecast load, transaction schedules and PJM reserve requirements.
 PJM may choose to use the updated version of the day-ahead wind power forecast provided by the forecaster after 1700 hours and before 1800 hours.

-The Long-TermHourly-wind power forecast may also be used to analyze weekend or long holiday conditions.
+The Hourlywind power forecast may also be used to analyze weekend or long holiday conditions.